- General

 Essential approvals and NOCs required in real estate transactions

-property is one of the biggest financial decisions in life.
-Whether you are
+financial decisions in life.
+Whether you are purchasing a residential flat,

-purchasing a residential flat, plot, or commercial space, verifying the legal
+plot, or commercial space, verifying the legal documents is extremely

-documentation protects you from fraud, disputes, and future legal problems.
+fraud, disputes, and future legal problems.

-guide, we explain the essential legal documents required before buying
+In this guide, we explain the essential

-property in India.
+legal documents required before buying property in India.

 Title Deed (Most Important Document)

-Deed proves who legally owns the property.
+The Title Deed proves who legally owns

 Before purchasing: